 Because when you’re seeing those things, one, it’s typically a rushed situation.
 And two, there’s typically additional damage, which drives additional costs.
 If you want to look for proactive things, you look for simpler things like how old is the roof?
 How long have you lived there?
 “Well, we bought the house 10 years ago.
 We don’t know how old it was when we bought it, but it’s surely not brand new.
 If I had to guess, it’s anywhere between 15 and 30 years old.”
 Okay, time to have someone come out.
 “Oh, we watched two of the neighbors in our community get their roofs replaced this year.
 And our roof looks just like their old roof did.”
 Okay, great, they probably maybe had a problem or issue, which means your roof’s not far behind.

-So the general life expectancy of these things are anywhere from 15 to 30 years.
-Now, the thing is every roof is different, and you just don’t know where it is in that life cycle.
+So the general life expectancy of these things is anywhere from 15 to 30 years.
+Now, the thing is, every roof is different, and you just don’t know where it is in that life cycle.
 So what I always say is if you have somebody come out and look at your roof, it costs you nothing if it doesn’t need to be replaced.
 If you have somebody out and look at your roof and they’re like, “It does need to be replaced,” it typically will save you money.

 So what do you look for as a consumer when you go to choose a contractor, in this case, a roofing company?